 The value of S in the formula is the maximum allowable stress (ASME B31) for continuous long-term service of the tube material.
 It is only a small fraction of copper's ultimate tensile strength or of the burst strength of copper tube and has been confirmed to be safe by years of service experience and testing.
 The allowable stress value depends on the service temperature and on the temper of the tube, drawn or annealed.
 The downside of utilizing this calculated pressure rating is that it underestimates the actual safe performance of the tube since it is overly conservative when applied to thin wall tubing (where the diameter to wall thickness ratio is greater than 10) like the commercially available copper tubes covered in this handbook.
 In addition, it does not account for the strain-hardening characteristics of copper tube that can increase the strength (true stress) over seven times.

-In Tables 14.3a, b, c, and d, the calculated rated internal working pressures based on the ASME (Boardman) equation are shown for both annealed (soft) and drawn (hard) Types K, L, M and DWV copper tube for service temperatures from 100°F to 400°F. The ratings for drawn tube can be used for soldered systems and systems using properly designed mechanical joints.
+In Tables 14.3a-d, the calculated rated internal working pressures based on the ASME (Boardman) equation are shown for both annealed (soft) and drawn (hard) Types K, L, M and DWV copper tube for service temperatures from 100°F to 400°F. The ratings for drawn tube can be used for soldered systems and systems using properly designed mechanical joints.
 Fittings manufacturers can provide information about the strength of their various types and sizes of fittings.

 When welding or brazing is used to join tubes, the annealed ratings must be used, since the heating involved in these joining processes will anneal (soften) the hard tube.
 This is the reason that annealed ratings are shown in Table 14.3c for Type M and 14.3d for DWV tube, although they are not furnished in the annealed temper.
 Table 14.3e lists allowable internal working pressures for ACR tube.